ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ## Quick start

 This guide assumes you already have a React project.
 If you want to create a new one, you can use the [`create-react-app`](https://create-react-app.dev/) CLI.
-It allows you to create and customize your project with custom templates.
+It allows you to create and customize your project with templates.
 For example, you can set up your project with TypeScript support.

 Install the [CKEditor 5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/getting-started/predefined-builds#available-builds editor build of your choice}.
 Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):